emmercm/www/src/blog/reducing-docker-layers.md

         for PYTHON_VERSION in $(seq 2 3); do \
             (./configure PYTHON="$(which python${PYTHON_VERSION})" &&
             make -j$(nproc)) || exit 1; \
-        done
+        done && \
+        rm -rf /tmp/*
     ```

 ## Strategies to reduce layers

-Remember what was said above - there's only 3 instructions that cause layers - so here are some strategies for reducing those.
+Remember from above - there's only 3 instructions that cause layers - so here are some strategies for reducing those specific instructions.

 ### Use multi-stage builds